CESNET/UltraGrid/CONTRIBUTING.md

 More features should be separated to multiple pull request (of course if possible and eg. not firmly bound together).

-The contained commits shouls present clearly what was changed.
+The contained commits should present clearly what was changed.
 Ideally, if refactoring is done, it should not be mixed with functional changes in a single commit, similarly for the code movement.